An Actor-Critic Contextual Bandit Algorithm for Personalized Mobile Health Interventions: Convergence and Regret Analysis for the Actor-Critic Algorithm

-A bound on the expected regret can be derived as a by-product of the square-root convergence rate of $\hat{\theta}_t$.
-The expected regret of an online algorithm up to time $T$ is the difference between the expected cumulative reward under the algorithm and that under the optimal policy $\theta^*$:
+A bound on the cumulative regret can be derived as a by-product of the square-root convergence rate of $\hat{\theta}_t$, presented in below corollary.
+The cumulative regret $\text{Reg}_V$ up to time $T$ is the difference between the cumulative reward under the optimal policy $\theta^*$ and that under the algorithm.